samiaamjad747-cpu/Exploring-and-Visualizing-a-Simple-Dataset/README.md

-# Exploring-and-Visualizing-a-Simple-Dataset
-About This project explores and visualizes a simple dataset using Python.
-It includes basic data analysis and visualizations to understand patterns, trends, and relationships in the data.
+Iris Dataset Analysis

+**Objective**

+To explore and visualize the Iris dataset.

+**Tools**

+python,pandas,matplotlib,seaborn

+**Approach**

+The dataset was loaded and explored using pandas.Different visualizations such as scatter plot,histogram,and box plot were created.

+**Result**

+The graphs helped understand relationships between variables and data distribution.

+**conclusion**

+The Iris dataset is useful for learning basic data analysis and visualization techniques.